China's Real Estate Bubble

 had to build it to qualify for subsidized loans from the Federal Housing

-side of the wall where the residents were mainly white.
-In the predominantly
+of the wall where the residents were mainly white.
+In the predominantly black

-black part of town, there was to be no federal lending, because
+part of town, there was to be no federal lending, because African-·Americans

-African-·Americans were regarded as uncreditworthy.26 It was part of a system
+were regarded as uncreditworthy.26 It was part of a system that divided the

-that divided the whole city, in theory by creditrating,
+whole city, in theory by creditrating, in practice by

-was not accidental, but a direct consequence of government policy.
-Federal Home
+accidental, but a direct consequence of government policy.
+Federal Home Loan

-Loan Bank Board maps showed the predominantly black areas of Detroit - the
+Bank Board maps showed the predominantly black areas of Detroit - the Lower

-Lower East Side and some so-called colonies on the West Side and 8 Mile -
+East Side and some so-called colonies on the West Side and 8 Mile - marked with

-whole areas a negative credit-rating came to be known as red-lining.27 As a
+negative credit-rating came to be known as red-lining.27 As a result, when

-result, when people in D areas wanted to take out mortgages, they paid
+people in D areas wanted to take out mortgages, they paid significantly higher

-virtually no whites paid more than 7 per cent.28 This was the hidden financial
+paid more than 7 per cent.28 This was the hidden financial dimension of the

 Detroit was home to